Niger: A daunting presidency awaits Mohamed Bazoum | DW | 26.02.2021

-Post-election violence, national reconciliation, and two jihadist insurgencies are just some of the challenges that Niger's newly-elected president must contend with.
+Post-election violence, national reconciliation, and two jihadi insurgencies are just some of the challenges that Niger's newly elected president must contend with.
 DW examines whether he can deliver for Nigeriens.

 Niger's post-election unrest — during which at least two people have been killed — threatens to dent the presidency of Mohamed Bazoum, even before he is officially inaugurated.